Today's Articles

 Sepia Magazine Is Published

-Published in Fort Worth, TX, it featured articles based on the achievements of African America.
+Published in Fort Worth, TX, it featured articles based on the achievements of African Americans.
 The magazine, which debuted under the name Negro Achievements, often wrote of the obstacles facing Blacks, from lynching and Ku Klux Klan marauding in its earlier publications to the later rise in violence among Blacks.

 Sepia had a circulation of approximately 160,000 in 1983 when its publisher was Beatrice Pringle.
-In the early 1990s, it was not listed in reference sources about United States magazines.
+In the early 1990s, it was not listed in reference sources in United States magazines.
 Sepia Magazine was also owned and published by George Levitan (who was not himself Black).

 To Become a News Editor & Publisher